microsoft/dotnet/Documentation/compatibility/servicepointmanager.securityprotocol-defaults-to-securityprotocoltype.systemdefault.md

 - [ ] Build-time break

 ### Recommended Action
-This changes affects applications that target the .NET Framework 4.7 or later versions.
+This change affects applications that target the .NET Framework 4.7 or later versions.

-You can prefer to use a defined protocol rather than relying on the system default, you can explicitly set the value of the  <xref:System.Net.ServicePointManager.SecurityProtocol?displayProperty=fullName> property.
+If you prefer to use a defined protocol rather than relying on the system default, you can explicitly set the value of the  <xref:System.Net.ServicePointManager.SecurityProtocol?displayProperty=fullName> property.

 ### Affected APIs
 - `P:System.Net.ServicePointManager.SecurityProtocol`